Location: Ansedonia, GR, IT

 Room and Board Arrangements:

-Cost: $3,000 This amount covers housing (at Residence Airone in Giannella, Italy) for the season dates, meals Monday through Friday, and group weekend trips to other archaeological sites.
+Cost: $3,750 This amount covers housing (at the Residence Airone in Giannella, Italy) for the season dates, meals Monday through Friday, and a group weekend trip to Rome, Ostia, and Portus.
 Travel to and from Italy, individual weekend trips, and weekend food, is not covered in the fees.

 No academic credit is offered.